 Because Bruges is more popular than Ghent, it offers more memorable hotels.
 There are plenty of luxury, romantic, and cozy places to stay.

-Ghent has a wonderful Marriott, but all in all, it doesn't hold a handle to the types and number of hotels that Bruges has.
+Ghent has a wonderful Marriott, but all in all, it doesn't hold a candle to the types and number of hotels that Bruges offers.

 A summary for who should choose Bruges over Ghent